humbug/phpunit-extensions/README.md

 A collection of extensions intended to allow for:
 * Timing of test and testsuite execution
-* Filter/Reorder tests using custom filters
+* Filter/Reorder test suites using custom filters

 Installation